NikoProjects/Ticker-Tape/README.md

 # Just a simple ticker take pulling stock prices from an api and displaying on your screen.
+The program is really janky just because im very new to coding, but it is functional.
+You need to create your own finnhub api key on their website but its free.